LoyolaChicagoCode/cs2-lab6-mazesolver-stack-java/README.md

 An understanding of the following concepts and techniques:

 - two-dimensional arrays
-- recursion
-- recursive backtracking
+- using stacks for depth-first search
 - parametric thinking
 - object-oriented design

 # Description

-In this lab, you will have the opportunity to develop a maze solver using recursive backtracking.
+In this lab, you will have the opportunity to develop a maze solver using stack-based backtracking.
 The maze solver behaves as follows:

 1. It first reads from the standard input the row and column of the starting point within the maze.